A few months ago a reader reached out with the question, “How do you approach freelancing clients for work?”

 The very first Facebook Group I joined was The Freelancer’s Club (by Carrie Smith) (This group was unfortunately archived in October 2017).
 The interaction there is amazing and folks often share opportunities over there.

 Carrie has some pretty strict rules about what can be posted or shared in the group, so rest assured you won’t find any spam over there.

 This group is where I found my editor and where I learn about a lot of happenings in the freelancing field.

 Also, join groups unrelated to freelance writing.
 I know, I know – why?
 Well, first you need to update your Facebook profile page and let people know you’re a professional writer for hire and you have your own site.

-When you interact within these groups, be very helpful!
+When you interact with these groups, be very helpful!
 If you’re helpful enough, folks might just get curious and look at your bio and see that you’re a writer.
 Keep an eye on your direct messages on FB filed under other because someone may be reaching out to you about work!

 7) Other ways to find freelance writing clients

 Below are some awesome posts on finding freelancing clients.
 They helped me and I have no doubt they will help you too.